mblarsen/mongoose-hidden/README.md

 ### Transform

 The `mongoose-hidden` is written as a transform function.
-If you implement your own transform functions be sure to add them to prior to applying the plugin.
+If you implement your own transform functions be sure to add them prior to applying the plugin.
 The plugin will then invoke that function before hiding properties.

 ```javascript
 let mongooseHidden = require('mongoose-hidden')()